Vues spectaculaires

 Station de ski à enneigement garanti

-Champoluc is the kind of resort that loyal visitors tend to keep quiet about.
-Set in the Ayas Valley in Italy's Aosta Valley, this relaxed village sits beneath the Monte Rosa massif - the second-highest peak in the Alps - and acts as the main gateway to the Monterosa Ski area.
-The atmosphere is distinctly Italian: family-run hotels with proper hospitality, sun-drenched terraces serving fresh pasta at lunch, and a pace that feels unhurried without ever being sleepy.
-Champoluc has Walser heritage woven into its character, with traditional wooden buildings and satellite hamlets dotted along the valley that give it an identity quite unlike purpose-built resorts.
+Set in Italy's Aosta Valley beneath the Monte Rosa massif, Champoluc is the main gateway to the Monterosa ski area and one of the Alps' best-kept secrets.
+The atmosphere is distinctly Italian: family-run hotels with proper hospitality, sun-drenched terraces serving fresh pasta at lunch, and a pace that's unhurried and refreshing.
+Champoluc has Walser heritage woven into its character, with traditional wooden buildings and satellite hamlets dotted along the valley that give it a unique identity.

 Je réserve habituellement moi-même les vols, les transferts, l'hôtel, la location du matériel de ski et les forfaits ski, mais cette année j'ai utilisé WeSki pour un séjour à Morzine.
 C'était tellement plus simple.
 Tout a parfaitement fonctionné - les transferts sont arrivés à l'heure et il y avait beaucoup de retours d'information tout au long du processus, ce qui vous donne confiance que les vacances se dérouleront sans problème.